 - Do not just appoint a new agent and expect him/her to sort out a mess.
 The RMC directors should try to establish the true extent of any problems and be honest with any new agent that they wish to appoint.

-- Your new agent may well do most of the work of handover for you but you should brief the new agent about any problems you are aware of and what you expect him or her to do.
+- Your new agent may well do most of the work of handover for you but you should brief the new agent about any problems of which you are aware and what you expect him or her to do.
 Dealing with messy handovers from the previous agent is not normal work for agents and the new agent may request an additional fee.

 Checklist of possible services required from managing agents